 The difference from traditional automation: nobody designed each workflow step by step.
 The platform decomposed the strategy into tasks and determined how to complete each one.
 When something changes, it adapts without anyone rebuilding a workflow.

-In practice with Compass , this means a marketing team sets their quarterly goals, and the platform handles the weekly breakdown, task creation, execution across connected tools, and performance reporting.
+In practice with Compass , this means a marketing team sets their quarterly goals, and the platform handles everything from there.
 The team reviews, approves where needed, and directs the strategy.
 The platform handles the doing.

 See agentic marketing automation in action